arunviswanathan91/arunviswanathan91/README.md

 - Computational pathology (WSI/DICOM pipeline — this one was not in the plan)
 - Bayesian hierarchical modelling (this one really was not in the plan)
 - Single cell analysis (this one was in the plan but did to happen, but learned to do it for the plan above this)
+- An andoid app for my very crafty entrepreneur friend
+- Silly stuffs for my loved ones

 *Lab: Cancer Research Program -7, RGCB - Dr. K.B.
 Harikumar's group  (KBH lab)*